nyagooh/ascii-art-reverse/README.md

 ## Features

-- Flip ASCII art to its original state
+- Flip ASCII art to its original state.It also handles ascii art with the dollar sign delimeter.
 - Write text in  ascii format with or without the banner file being specified.
 - Write text in ascii format in a specified file.
 - Colour text which is written in ascii format.